-- a) An accessory apartment shall only be created and used in accordance with the zoning provisions as set out in the Zoning By-law, as amended. - b) The Zoning By-law shall contain regulations to permit accessory apartments: - c) An accessory apartment shall be connected to municipal water and sanitary services.
-Such services shall be adequate in the immediate area of the accessory apartment location to accommodate the accessory apartment in terms of supply, pressure, and capacity; - d) An accessory apartment shall comply with all applicable health and safety standards, including but not necessarily limited to those set out in the Ontario Building Code and Ontario Fire Code; - e) An accessory apartment shall comply with Ontario Regulation under the Conservation Authority Act as they relate to development within lands affected by flooding; and,
+- a) An accessory apartment shall only be created and used in accordance with the zoning provisions as set out in the Zoning By-law, as amended. - be The Zoning By-law shall contain regulations to permit accessory apartments; - ce) An accessory apartment shall be connected to municipal water and sanitary services.
+Such services shall be adequate in the immediate area of the accessory apartment location to accommodate the accessory apartment in terms of supply, pressure, and capacity; - df) An accessory apartment shall comply with all applicable health and safety standards, including but -not necessarily limited to those set out in the Ontario Building Code and Ontario Fire Code;

-- f) An accessory apartment cannot be the host of a home occupation. - 3.1.2.16 Mobile Homes and Mobile Home Parks are not permitted within the municipality.
+- eg) An accessory apartment shall comply with Ontario Regulation under the Conservation Authority Act as they relate to development within lands affected by flooding; and, - fh) An accessory apartment cannot be the host of a home occupation. - 3.1.23.134 Mobile Homes and Mobile Home Parks are not permitted within the municipality.
 Mobile Homes are defined as a "single wide" factory built single-detached dwelling unit which is designed to be transported on its own wheels, whether later removed or not, and connected to service utilities so as to be suitable for long-term occupancy.
-The preceding definition excludes prefabricated "double wide" single-detached residential units where each half of the unit is transported separately to the site and subsequently joined. - 3.1.2.17 Council intends to monitor the need and demand for various types of housing, including the need for additional senior citizen facilities and those with special needs through bi-annual review of relevant statistical information related to demographics, building permits and types of dwellings constructed. - 3.1.2.18 If sufficient demand is demonstrated, Council may endeavour to encourage the provision of senior citizen and assisted family housing through participation in various programs of the senior governments.
+The preceding definition excludes prefabricated "double wide" single-detached residential units where each half of the unit is transported separately to the site and subsequently joined. - 3.1.2.142 Council intends to monitor the need and demand for various types of housing, including the need for additional senior citizen facilities and those with special needs through bi-annual review of relevant statistical information related to demographics, building permits and types of dwellings constructed. - 3.1.23.153 If sufficient demand is demonstrated, Council may endeavour to encourage the provision of senior citizen and assisted family housing through participation in various programs of the senior governments.

-Council, seeking to provide a balanced mix of housing types, has established targets of 60% lower density single and semi-detached dwellings, 20% medium density townhouse and multiple dwellings, and 20% higher density development.
+Council, seeking to provide a balanced mix of housing types, has established targets of 60% lower density single and semi-detached detached dwellings, 20% medium density attached townhouse and multiple dwellings, and 20% higher density dwellings development.
+These targets are holistic to the Town and it is not Council's intention that every development will meet these objectives.
 The achievement of the housing mix target on a yearly basis shall not be required; however, the Town will review the achievement of the target at least every five years and will monitor the achievement of the target on an annual basis.
 Appropriate planning justification shall be provided with any proposed residential development to demonstrate that approval of the development will contribute to, or will not adversely impact, the achievement of the housing mix target.